 How to Create It?

 In fact, it is not that hard to create a child theme as you imagine.
-You only need to follow these steps present in below carefully, then things can be done easily.
+You only need to follow these steps presented in below carefully, then things can be done easily.
 This action requires some certain level of CSS knowledge as you have to add some rules to make changes.
 You can get the coding information from this CSS tutorial.

 Step 1: Create Child Theme Folder